meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 The command above will not only clear your MATLAB workspace but will also delete all the `.pset` files that were created as a result of our experiments above.
 That is, both your current directory and the `session_1` and `session_2` directories should now be empty.

-Let's see how this work in more detail:
+Let's see how this works in more detail:

 ````matlab
 % Let's create a random physioset